KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

-We first address $\mathfrak{Z}_{T,\tau,x}^{N,6,2,1}$; because the functionals $\{\mathfrak{w}^{N,k}\}_{|k| \leq m_{N}}$ are uniformly bounded, we see
+{We first address $\mathbf{Z}^{N,6,2,1}$; because the functionals $\mathfrak{w}^{N,k}$ are uniformly bounded, we see}

-We will now decompose the integral remaining on the RHS into integrals over different integration-domains; this is to address and regularize the non-integrable singularity arising in the regularity estimate in Lemma \ref{lemma:RegRBPACptTotal}.
+{We decompose the integral remaining on the RHS into integrals over different integration-domains; this is to regularize the non-integrable singularity arising in the regularity estimate in Lemma \ref{lemma:RegRBPACptTotal}.
+First, given any $\e>0$ arbitrarily small but universal,} {